Mother-Daughter Therapy in Culver City, CA

 Common reasons mothers and daughters seek therapy together include:

-• Longstanding tension that resurfaces at every family gathering or phone call
+• Longstanding tension that resurfaces at every family gathering or phone call.

-• Communication that consistently breaks down, despite both of you caring deeply
+• Communication that consistently breaks down, despite both of you caring deeply.

-• Role reversals or enmeshment where boundaries feel nonexistent or painfully unclear
+• Role reversals or enmeshment where boundaries feel nonexistent or painfully unclear.

-• Estrangement, whether current, past, or feared, and the desire to find a path back
+• Estrangement, whether current, past, or feared, and the desire to find a path back.

-• Grief, illness, or major life transitions that have created unexpected fractures in the relationship
+• Grief, illness, or major life transitions that have created unexpected fractures in the relationship.

-• Childhood wounds that one or both of you have carried into adulthood and now want to address together
+• Childhood wounds that one or both of you have carried into adulthood and now want to address together.

-• A daughter's healing journey that a mother wants to understand and support, even when she doesn't fully grasp what happened
+• A daughter's healing journey that a mother wants to understand and support, even when she doesn't fully grasp what happened.

-• A mother's regrets that she wants to express, and a daughter who is ready, or almost ready, to receive them
+• A mother's regrets that she wants to express, and a daughter who is ready, or almost ready, to receive them.

 If you recognize your relationship in any of these, therapy can help.
 If things are mostly okay but you want them to be genuinely close, therapy can help with that too.
 Whatever brings you here, there is hope for something better.

-An EMDR-Informed Approach to Relational Healing
+A Trauma-Informed Approach to Relational Healing

 Not every session will feel the same.
 Some will feel clarifying.
 Some may feel uncomfortable.
 The discomfort isn't a sign that therapy is failing.
 It's often a sign that something real is being touched.

-EMDR-informed relational healing for mothers and daughters at Restorative Counseling Center Culver City
+Trauma-informed psychodynamic therapy for mothers and daughters at Restorative Counseling Center Culver City

 What to expect in mother-daughter therapy sessions with Robyn Sheiniuk LCSW in Culver City CA